Core Funding and Expenses

 The Fred Boyne Sporting Achievement Fund (Undergraduates and Graduates)

 This fund was created by past and present members of the College in honour of the first Head Porter, Fred Boyne, to reward outstanding achievement in sports.
 While exceptional costs associated with training or competition in any sport in which the University competes may qualify for support, consideration will be given in the first instance to funding kit and other equipment for which the Student Activities Fund does not cater.
-Three awards were made in 2017/18 of £250 each.
+Four awards were made in 2018/19 of £200 each.

-Invitations to apply are issued at the beginning of the Easter Term and application should be made to the Senior Tutor.
+Invitations to apply are issued at the beginning of the Easter Term and applications should be sent to the Senior Tutor's Assistant, Keisha Sharp ( ).
 Awards are made by the Head Porter, Financial Tutor and Senior Tutor.